 - Now, say while smiling: “Wow, this is easy.
 I am figuring it out now.
 No problem.
 I can do this.
 Everything is working out perfectly.”
 If you say this with feeling, notice how your body reacts now.

 Can you feel a difference between the two?
 Aaaahhhh.
 I feel the tension leaving my body (and I just yawned) as I say, “Everything is working out perfectly.”

-When we are stressed out, we say things to others or ourselves that often increase our stress and hurt others.
-Our words can help us spiral out of control in stressful situations or calm us down.
+When we are stressed out, we say things to others or ourselves that often increases our stress and hurt others.
+Our words can cause us to spiral out of control in stressful situations or help calm us down.

-Here are some practical things you can do in a few minutes that can help you calm down throughout the day and think more clearly and take care of your big, beautiful brain and your beautiful relationships.
-Stress is contagious and so is confidence, happiness, optimism, etc. These strategies are about making our words support, calm and lift us up.
+Here are some practical things you can do in a few minutes that can help calm you down throughout the day, think more clearly and take care of your big, beautiful brain and your beautiful relationships.
+Stress is contagious and so is confidence, happiness, optimism, etc. These strategies are about making our words support, calm and uplift us.

 1. Be Grateful.